vtrpldn/digital-garden/src/posts/simple-chrome-extensions-that-make-my-work-a-bit-easier.md

 title: Simple Chrome Extensions That Make My Work a Bit Easier
 date: 2020-11-06
 tags:
+  - webdev
-  - css
+  - workflow
-  - codenewbie
+  - html
 layout: layouts/post.njk
 ---

-_This article was originally published in the DEV Community._
+_This article was [originally published](https://dev.to/vtrpldn/simple-chrome-extensions-that-make-my-work-a-bit-easier-421b) in the DEV Community._

+---

 No time for introductions!